rpuntaie/blog/information_time_energy.rst

 :Levels:
 A level consists of parallel variables (encapsulations of interactions or particles).
-The variables of the lower level become values in this level.
+The variable/information/energy of the lower level become value/quantum/action in this level.
 Every level has its independent variables with own times.

 :Resolution: